Nonlinear dynamics of oscillating neutron stars in scalar-tensor gravity: Setup

 In order to analyze the spectral features of the simulations, we record the time evolution of some evolved quantities at fixed points in the spatial grid.
 This gives rise to discrete time series, which are converted to their frequency domain representation by a Discrete Fourier Transform (DFT).
-In some cases, irrelevant low-frequency components were removed from the data before performing the DFT, by subtracting from the time series a quadratic fit to it.
+Before performing the DFT, irrelevant low-frequency components were removed from the data by subtracting from the time series a quadratic fit to it.

 In DFT plots presented in Sec.~\ref{sec:nonlinear}, we include the DFT at various spatial points, as a means to unambiguously identify the presence of the various modes.
 The mean amplitude of the DFT along the radial direction is also represented.
 From the recorded data, we can also uncover some features of the wavefunctions associated with each frequency peak, by exploring the correlation between these wavefunctions and the real part of the DFT as a function of the radial coordinate, for a fixed frequency.
 In particular, this allows us to identify the presence of nodes in the wavefunctions, which is a distinguishing property of the various modes.